 Almost any hammer will work, such as a:

 You can then start by hammering in between each lug nut.
-This is important because if you’re performing repairs and not a replacement, hitting the rotor itself can break it, separating it from the wheel hat.
+This is important because if you’re performing repairs and not a replacement, hitting the rotor itself can break it, separating it from the rotor hub.

-Often, giving it a few taps around the wheel hub is enough to pry the brake rotor off.
+Often, giving it a few taps around the wheel hub is enough to pry the brake rotor off with a screwdriver or pry bar.
+If you want to minimize the risk of damaging your rotor, use a rubber mallet or dead blow hammer instead.

 Step 5: Grab Some Extra Equipment